Hydrogen Production from Waste using Pyrogasification

 Biomass is an abundant domestic resource.

-In the United States, there is more biomass available than is required for food and animal feed needs.
+In the Canada, there is more biomass available than is required for food and animal feed needs.
 A recent report projects that with anticipated improvements in agricultural practices and plant breeding, up to 1 billion dry tons of biomass could be available for energy use annually.
-For more information, see U.S. Billion-Ton Update: Biomass Supply for a Bioenergy and Bioproducts Industry.

 Biomass "recycles" carbon dioxide.